johannesCmayer/simple_gradient_descent_regressor/README.md

 # GDRegressor
-A simple regression algorithm that uses gradient descent
+A simple regression algorithm that uses gradient descent.
+Based on some tutorial that I followed, but I forgot what it was.